IGL-HKUST/.github/profile/README.md

-<h2 align="center"> <p> IGL@HKUST </p></h2>
+<h2 align="center"> <p> IGL-HKUST </p></h2>

-We are Intelligent Graphics Lab at Hong Kong University of Science and Technology (IGL@HKUST).
+We are Intelligent Graphics Lab at Hong Kong University of Science and Technology (IGL-HKUST).
 We focus on developing new technologies for 3D reconstruction, 3D generation, and 3D-aware video generation.

  <summary><strong>Members</strong></summary>